Automattic/woocommerce-services/readme.txt

 7. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.18.0 =

+**USPS Shipping Labels**

+* Show admin notice for missing product dimensions instead of requesting rates
+* Added packing logs to the front-end (with debug enabled) and back-end (order detail screens)
+* Renaming the "Tariff Code" field in the customs section to "HS Tariff number" and adding a **more info** link
+* Once a valid address has been entered as an origin or destination address, the **Verify Address** button immediately redirects to the next step
+* Convert the "Edit Address" link in address sugestions to to a proper button
+* Allow addresses to be entered without verification
+* Omit extra commas from addresses when a state is not selected
+* Failed label downloads are now handled gracefully instead of failing shipping label purchases
+* Shipping methods in the "Rates" step no longer show HTML character codes

+**Stripe**

+* Stripe will not attempt to connect if the site is not using HTTPS
+* Notices on the Stripe settings page are replaced with a helpful and less alarming text
+* Adding a button for Stripe OAuth connection

+**General**

+* Prevent crashes when making proxy requests with a broken Jetpack token
+* Admin notices are not shown for for unactionable events
+* Borderless buttons no longer have a background when hovered
+* Updated the behavior of the `shipping_phone` field in order to prevent conflicts with other plugins

 = 1.17.1 =
 * Fix the issue with disappearing shipping method settings when Stripe extension is enabled